oracle/oci-service-broker/charts/oci-service-broker/docs/installation.md

 ## RBAC

-If RBAC is enabled in your cluster then the following permissions are required by the user
+If RBAC is enabled in your cluster then the following permissions are required by the user:

 ### RBAC required for OCI Service Broker

 During chart installation, a service account by the name 'oci-osb' is created and assigned to the  OCI Service Broker pod.

-OCI Service Broker also requires access to the 'nodes' API in Kubernetes in order to discover the ClusterId of the Kubernetes cluster (ClusterId is used to tag the services created by the OCI Service Broker for auditing purposes).
+OCI Service Broker also requires access to the Kubernete's 'nodes' API in order to discover the ClusterId of the Kubernetes cluster.
+ClusterId is used to tag the services created by the OCI Service Broker for auditing purposes.
 ClusterId is part of node labels in Oracle Container Engine for Kubernetes(OKE).
-Hence the required RBAC rules i.e. RBAC ClusterRole and RBAC ClusterRoleBinding are also created during chart installation.
+The OCI Service Broker chart creates a [ClusterRole](../templates/role.yaml) and [ClusterRoleBinding](../templates/role-binding.yaml) that allows the OCI Service Broker to read the node labels and read the ClusterId.

 ### RBAC Permissions for registering OCI Service Broker

-Typically registering a OCI Service Broker is done by cluster-admin.
+Typically, registering a OCI Service Broker is done by cluster-admin.
 The normal users then create/manage services offered by the Broker.
 Please ensure that the user that is registering the broker has `cluster-admin` role.

 Sample command for mapping `cluster-admin` to an user: